prabhatbhadoriya/Apnipaathshala/README.md

 *  git status ( # This is for Check your File Update Status file is updated or pending for updation )
 * git add -A  ( # This is for  update all you files is ready for commit )

+* git commit (# Press "i" and then Type "Initial commit" and then Press "ESC :wq Enter" your Done